-- Adopted in 2008; came into force in 2013. - Enables the Committee on Economic, Social and Cultural Rights to receive and consider complaints from individuals/groups claiming violations of their economic, social and cultural rights.

-- Such communication must be submitted within one year of the exhaustion of domestic remedies unless the applicant(s) can show it was not possible to submit the complaint within one year. - The Committee brings such complaints to the attention of the State.
+- Adopted in 2008; came into force in 2013. - Enables the Committee on Economic, Social and Cultural Rights to receive and consider complaints from individuals/groups claiming violations of their economic, social and cultural rights. - Any individual/group who claims their ICESCR rights have been violated can submit a written complaint to the Committee provided that all available domestic remedies have been exhausted. - Such communication must be submitted within one year of the exhaustion of domestic remedies unless the applicant(s) can show it was not possible to submit the complaint within one year. - The Committee brings such complaints to the attention of the State.
 The State must submit written a explanation or statement on the matter to the Committee within six months of receiving such a communication.